Infrastructure companies give back to the infrastructure layer.

 Building in public.

 Over time, this page will become a community hub.
-For now, it's a commitment to transparency.
+For now, it is a commitment to transparency.
 Follow our GitHub organization for updates on new releases, issues, and contributions.

 Contribute to African infrastructure.